apache/nifi/nifi-extension-bundles/nifi-azure-bundle/nifi-azure-processors/src/main/resources/docs/org.apache.nifi.services.azure.StandardAzureIdentityFederationTokenProvider/additionalDetails.md

 The *StandardAzureIdentityFederationTokenProvider* provides Azure `TokenCredential` for workload identity federation.
 It exchanges tokens from external identity providers for Azure AD credentials using Azure Identity SDK's `ClientAssertionCredential`.
 This approach provides built-in token caching, automatic refresh, and robust error handling.

-Components such as the ADLS and Azure Storage credentials controller services reference this provider when the **Credentials Type** is set to **Access Token**.
+Components such as the ADLS and Azure Storage credentials controller services reference this provider when the **Credentials Type** is set to **Identity Federation**.

 ## Configuration workflow